Hashtag Web3 Logo

 Specification Risk

-If the specification itself is flawed (incorrect design logic), audits won't catch it.
+If the specification itself is flawed, audits won't catch it.

 Scope Limitations

-Audits have time/cost limits.
-Some code may not be thoroughly reviewed, and integration risks may be missed.
+Audits have time and cost limits.
+Some code may not be thoroughly reviewed.

 Human Factors